aws-samples/amazon-connect-workshop/README.md

 ![](images/8_EntryPoint.png)
 1. Create a new contact flow and import the EntryPoint contact flow.
-2. Modify the first Invoke AWS Lambda function to ensure it is calling a lambda function that looks like ContactLookupLambda.
+2. Modify the first Invoke AWS Lambda function to ensure it is calling a lambda function that looks like GetHotMessageLambda.
+3. Modify the second Invoke AWS Lambda function to ensure it is calling a lambda function that looks like ContactLookupLambda.
-3. Modify the Get customer input module to point to the ConnectBot in the account.
+4. Modify the Get customer input module to point to the ConnectBot in the account.
-4. Modify the second Invoke AWS Lambda function to ensure it is calling a lambda function that looks like PutContactinQueueLambda.
+5. Modify the second Invoke AWS Lambda function to ensure it is calling a lambda function that looks like PutContactinQueueLambda.
 Modify the OutboundContactFlowId parameter to be the contact flow ID of the survey contact flow.
-5. Modify the Transfer to flow module at the end of the contact flow to point to the InboundLexRouter contact flow.
+6. Modify the Transfer to flow module at the end of the contact flow to point to the InboundLexRouter contact flow.
-6. Save, Publish, and Test.
+7. Save, Publish, and Test.

 # License
 This library is licensed under the MIT-0 License.
 See the LICENSE file.